Means-Of-Production/website/docs/Means of Production concepts.md

 #### Physical Location
 Where something is located on earth.
 Ideally should be translated to lat/long, even if given in address.

+### Time interval
+Defined here since Javascript can vary on this.
+Represents time elapsed between two times.

+### DueDate
+When an item is due back.
+Can be null to represent no date is set.